cis3296f22/snakehunt/README.md

 ![Snake hunt screenshot](/mockup.png)
 # How to run
 On Windows:

-Download snake-hunt.exe.
+Download snake-hunt.exe from the dist folder.
 Your antivirus software and Windows Defender may give you warnings about downloading the executable, but just ignore them.
-This executable is found in the dist folder in this Github repository.

-Alternatively, if you so
+On Mac:
+Download snake-hunt.exe from the snakehunt_mac folder.

+Alternatively, if you do not want to download an executable for Windows or Mac, or if you use Linux,
 * Install Python (https://www.python.org/downloads/) (preferably version 3.7 or newer)
 * Install Pygame (https://www.pygame.org/wiki/GettingStarted)
 * Clone this repo